If you or your partner have taken a termination or redundancy payment from an employer, we can provide you with support while you look for work.

 If you lose your job because your employer went bankrupt or entered liquidation, you may be able to claim some of your unpaid entitlements through the Fair Entitlements Guarantee (FEG).

-Read more on the Fair Entitlements Guarantee on the Department of Employment website.
+Read more on the Fair Entitlements Guarantee on the Department of Jobs and Small Business website.

 You can't make a claim for unpaid employer superannuation contributions through FEG.